 South Fairmont Rotary Club’s Annual Celebration of Lights

-Drive through Morris Park’s 1.3 miles of Christmas displays on Friday, Saturday, and Sunday from November 27 through December 27, 5 to 9 p.m.
-There are even special walkers’ nights on Monday, November 30 and Thursday, December 10.
-Cost is $10 per carload at the gate or you can purchase tickets in advance from the South Fairmont Rotary for $5.
+Drive through Morris Park’s 1.3 miles of Christmas displays on Thursday through December 28, 6 to 9 p.m.
+There are even special walkers’ nights on Wednesdays.
+Cost is $10 per carload or $5 per walker over the age of 12.
+You can buy tickets in advance online at celebrationoflightswv.com.

 Krodel Park Christmas Fantasy Light Show